What is mathblogging.org?

 Patrick Honner is an award-winning high school math teacher currently residing in Brooklyn, New York.
 Patrick has taught everything from introductory algebra to multivariable Calculus, and mentors student research and writing in mathematics.
 Patrick is a regular contributor to the New York Times Learning Network, and shares his love of mathematics and teaching through writing and photography at MrHonner.com.

 Fawn Nguyen teaches math at Mesa Union Junior High in southern California.
-She started out as a science teacher for 14 years and has been teaching math for the last 10 years.
+She has been a science teacher since 1990 and a math teacher since 1994.
 Fawn is part of the UC-Santa Barbara Mathematics Project leadership team that presents at workshops and retreats for math teachers, coaches, and administrators in the Tri-County area.
-She is a co-founder of the Thousand Oaks Math Teachers’ Circle.
+She is a cofounder of the Thousand Oaks Math Teachers’ Circle.
 In an effort to share and learn from other math teachers, Fawn blogs at Finding Ways to Nguyen Students Over.
 She also started VisualPatterns.org to help students develop algebraic thinking.
-When she can pull herself away from her passion and love of all things mathy, Fawn likes to take motorcycle rides with her husband.
+In the next life, Fawn dreams of owning a vineyard and becoming a committed foodie.
+Meanwhile, she enjoys cooking and watching college football—not at the same time.

 Shecky Riemann is the fanciful pseudonym of a former psychology major and lab-tech (primarily clinical genetics), who’s been enamored of mathematics since childhood.
 Following Martin Gardner’s death (2010), he was inspired to create Math-Frolic blog to pay tribute to Gardner and be a cheerleader-of-sorts for those doing, or interested in, mathematics.
 He’s especially intrigued with number theory, geometry, and the philosophical underpinnings of math.
 Cats, parrots and shelties adore him.